stephengold/Maud/README.md

 ## Command-line arguments

-The following arguments can be specified on the command line (or in the Gradle build script) to configure Maud before it has read the startup script:
+The following arguments can be specified on the command line (or in the Gradle build script) to configure Maud prior to executing its startup script:

  + `--forceDialog` (or `-f`)
   to show the JME3 "Display Settings" dialog during startup.
-  This dialog can be used to edit the resolution (and other properties) of the display in case they become corrupted.
-If this argument is not specified, Maud shows the dialog only if it believes it hasn't run before.
+  This dialog can be used to edit display properties (such as resolution) in case they become corrupted.
+If this argument is not specified, Maud shows the dialog only if it believes (based on JME3 AppSettings) that this is the first time it has run.
  + `--skipStartup` (or `-s`)
   to bypass Maud's startup script.
 If this argument is not specified, Maud looks for a startup script and attempts to execute it before displaying the